crisme95/websys-labs/lab5/web-client-master/README.md

 My final optimization was that I fixed the issue of the empty header tag in the index.html file.
 It now references the a tag with the id top and clicking on the Free Bee logo brings the user back to the top of the page.
+This removes the possiblity of unexpected browser behavior.

 On top of the optimzation improvements, I added some visual improvements as well.
 For the darkmode setting, I fixed the text color as it was hard to read against the dark background.